Baytars/ambulant-code/third_party_packages/readme.txt

 	it will result in an ambulant player that can play no audio (Mac OS
 	X) or no audio and video (Linux).

+	If you want to do a MacOSX universal build of Ambulant you also need to build ffmpeg universally.
+This is a bit tricky, but there's a script here to help you: ffmpeg-osx-fatbuild.sh.
+Create an empty directory "ffmpeg-universal".
+In there, run ffmpeg-osx-fatbuild.sh supplying the full pathname of your ffmpeg sources.
+This configures, builds and merges the fat ffmpeg libraries.
+Now pass this folder to the Ambulant configure, with "--with-ffmpeg=third_party_packages/ffmpeg-universal".

 sdl:
-	Ambulant has been tested with sdl 1.2.5 thru 1.2.9.
+	Ambulant has been tested with sdl 1.2.5 thru 1.2.11.
 You find this at
 	<http://www.libsdl.org>.
 Build and install normally, and make sure
 	the sdl-config utility is on your $PATH when running the configure for Ambulant.